 - More sophisticated.
 In addition to your own comparisons, what discussion is there about the level of consensus among scientists on key points?
 My personal experience is that scientists always seem to find nuances to disagree about, no matter how much has been learned in their field.
 Relatively strong agreement among scientists on a specific claim can give you a pretty good feeling about it.

-OK, there’s a handy rubric to use for lessons involving critical thinking and the internet.
+OK, there’s a handy rubric to use in your lessons involving critical thinking and the internet.

 But, is it useful?

 Do people who spontaneously use the relatively and more sophisticated strategies actually learn more from the web?